This post contains affiliate links.

 Roasted bell peppers are one of those things I always have on hand.
 They are easy to make and can be used in so many ways.
 From sauces to pasta to just snacking, the possibilities are endless.

 The process of roasting peppers is found throughout many cultures.
-Some roast spicy types of peppers like jalapenos or Calabrian chilis and some roast mild peppers like bell peppers (which is what we are going to make).
-As the pepper is roasted, a smokey flavor develops and the natural sweetness or spice level is enhanced.
+Some roast spicy types of peppers like jalapenos or Calabrian chilis, and some roast mild peppers like bell peppers (which is what we are going to make).
+As the pepper is roasted, a smoky flavor develops, and the natural sweetness or spice level is enhanced.

 Just one ingredient – bell peppers!
-Bell peppers come in many shapes and colors so feel free to grab any kind you can find.
+Jump to the recipe card for the quantities.
+Bell peppers come in many shapes and colors, so feel free to grab any kind you can find.
 I enjoy the assorted colors just because I like color, but roasted red peppers and green peppers will pretty much taste the same!

 Some reasons why bell peppers are great for roasting:

 Bell peppers can be found in red, yellow, green, and sometimes mixed colors.
 Green peppers are the most shelf-stable and are a little more bitter.
-While red and yellow peppers will not last as long but are slightly sweeter.
-However, when cooked you will hardly notice a difference in taste so pick whichever color pepper you like.
+While red and yellow peppers will not last as long, they are slightly sweeter.
+However, when cooked, you will hardly notice a difference in taste, so pick whichever color pepper you like.

 How to make Roasted Bell Peppers

 Roasting bell peppers is relatively easy.
-There is just a little trick to removing the thin skin that becomes prominent when they are roasted.
+There is just a little trick to removing the thin skin that’s important for the best texture.
 So let me show you how to roast peppers!
+This is just an overview.
+Jump to the recipe card for the full instructions.

 Step 1: Prep